ieg-dhr/DigiKAR/docs/infrastructures.md

 ## Challenges in data sharing

-We face several challenges in data provision.
+We face several challenges in data sharing.
 One of the biggest challenges is that research institutions often do not provide sustainable infrastructures for the development and use of digital applications.
 After the end of a project, digital applications are often only archived, and further use of the raw data requires special prior knowledge.
 In addition, despite the use of standardized formats such as JSON, the data is often difficult to link, as import